MV Hiyu

-MV Hiyu was a ferry boat operated by Washington State Ferries.
+MV Hiyu was a ferry operated by Washington State Ferries.
 Originally built in 1967 to replace an earlier ferry, it was used on the Point Defiance–Tahlequah route during its early years.
 Upon its retirement in 2016, it was the smallest ferry in the fleet, with a capacity of 34 cars and 200 passengers, and a length of 162 ft.
+MV Hiyu is now used as a sailing entertainment venue as of 2026, hosting concerts.
+The vessel's name is Chinook Jargon for "plenty."

 History

 The Hiyu was originally built in 1967 by Gunderson Brothers in Portland, Oregon to replace the aging wooden ferry on the Point Defiance–Tahlequah ferry, which had a capacity of 32 cars at the time and a clearance of 11 ft on her car deck.
 The Hiyu was slightly bigger and faster than her predecessor, but most importantly, she had a higher clearance in her two center lanes, allowing trucks to reach Vashon Island without having to drive to Fauntleroy.